Killthebug/Bika-Lims-Wiki/Bika-LIMS-Developer-Guidelines.md

 BPF adheres to git-flow with additional constraints:

-1) Committing directly to any hotfix branch is not permitted.
-All changes to hotfix branches are submitted as pull requests, and the complete test log (with no failures) must be included in the pull request text.
+**Committing directly to hotfix branches is not permitted** All changes to hotfix branches are submitted as pull requests, and the complete test log (with no failures) must be included in the pull request text.

-2) Committing directly to the develop branch is permitted only in the case of trivial modifications.
-The distinction between trivial and important commits is a subjective one.
+**Only of trivial modifications may be Committed directly to the develop branch**

 When